genrnd/soc-aes-accel/README.md

 FPGA manager driver requires the FPGA firmware to have a special capability called 'features'.

-At the moment of writing `aes-crypto-api-iface` the firmware providing hardware AES decryption accelerator device did not have 'features'.
+At the moment of writing `soc-aes-accel` the firmware providing hardware AES decryption accelerator device did not have 'features'.
 In order to run the firmware properly one has to disable the device handled by Metrotek's FPGA manager and enable Altera FPGA manager's device.

-The `socfpga_cyclone5_etln.dts` file provided here enables Altera's FPGA manager and describes the device tree node for the device handled by `aes-crypto-api-iface`.
+The `socfpga_cyclone5_etln.dts` file provided here enables Altera's FPGA manager and describes the device tree node for the device handled by `soc-aes-accel`.
 It is applicable for ETL-N and can be used as a reference for writing other device tree specifications.

 USAGE
 -----

-Once you have compiled, installed `aes-crypto-api-iface` and the proper FPGA firmware, and booted the machine with the proper DTS you may load the `aes-crypto-api-iface` module and start having fun.
+Once you have compiled, installed `soc-aes-accel` and the proper FPGA firmware, and booted the machine with the proper DTS you may load the `soc-aes-accel` module and start having fun.

 Once loaded, the module registers an in-kernel cipher that can be used by various consumers which are mostly in kernel.
 Userspace can access our